pbp-acctg/pbp-cpa-ph/README.md

 Everything here is placeholder content.
 Search `index.html` for and update:

-- Firm name ("Cabrera & Reyes CPAs") and initials in the logo mark
+- Firm name (PBP CPA Accounting and Tax Services") and initials in the logo mark
 - Email, phone, and office address in the **Contact** section
 - Stats in the **trust strip** and **About** section (years, client count, etc.)
 - Service descriptions, if your scope differs from what's listed